Editor's Note: All prices listed here are as of the time of writing. Prices and availability may have changed.

 On the other hand, allow the steak to rest until its temperature has normalized, and the juices will distribute themselves more evenly throughout its interior.
 Cut the steak open, and the juice stays put exactly where it's supposed to be: in the meat.

-Rule of thumb: For all fast-cooking foods (that is, things like steaks, pork chops, chicken breasts, or roasts), let the meat rest for about 1/3 of the time it took to cook.
+Rule of thumb: For all fast-cooking foods (that is, things like steaks, pork chops, chicken breasts, or roasts), let the meat rest for about one-third of the time it took to cook.
 For a steak, that can mean a few minutes.
-For a whole prime rib roast, that can mean up to half an hours or even longer.
-Slow-cooked barbecue meats do not need to rest as long, as they've been cooked long enough that muscle fibers have broken down and are no longer actively squeezing juices.
+For a whole prime rib roast, that can mean up to half an hour, or even longer.
+Slow-cooked barbecue meats do not need to rest as long, since they've been cooked long enough that muscle fibers have broken down and are no longer actively squeezing juices.

 What About Planks?

 Planking involves cooking food directly on a piece of hardwood.
 The goal is to transfer some of the flavor of the wood to the food.
 The key to planking is choosing the right wood to match your food, and to properly prepare the plank so that it doesn't burn.
-For delicate foods like fish, go for lighter flavored woods like cedar or ash.
-Maple, apple, and pecan are good choices for more robust meats like chicken or pork, while oak, hickory, or mesquite can stand up to the stronger flavor of beef, lamb, or game.
+For delicate foods like fish, go for lighter-flavored woods, like cedar or ash.
+Maple, apple, and pecan are good choices for more robust meats, like chicken or pork, while oak, hickory, or mesquite can stand up to the stronger flavors of beef, lamb, or game.

 The second method is to char the plank over the hot side of the grill first, then transfer it to the cooler side and place your food on it.
 This will impart a deeper smokiness to your meat.

-For more details, check out our Guide To Grilling: Planking »
+For more details, check out our guide to planking.

 And What About Smoking?